tolauwae/phd-thesis/src/oop/oop.typ

 == Stateful out-of-place Debugging for WebAssembly<oop:semantics>

-In this section, we present the semantics of out-of-place debugging for WebAssembly. // todo add unifying section In order to be able to prove our semantics correct we need to make two key assumptions about the stateful operations in the system.
+In this section, we present the semantics of out-of-place debugging for WebAssembly. // todo add unifying section In order to have sound and complete semantics, we need to make two key assumptions about the stateful operations in the system.
 These assumption are not specific for WebAssembly and can be ensured for a wide range of stateful operations expressed in any programming language:

 //Before delving into the formal semantics of our out-of-place debugger, we discuss